 The Omni La Costa Resort & Spa is designed for family fitness vacations, and is a fun place to introduce children to a healthy lifestyle.
-Luxuriously restored, the Mediterranean style resort was founded nearly a half-century ago as the country’s first spa (they called it a “fat farm” then.), They’ve been perfecting the arts of wellness ever since.
+Luxuriously restored, the Mediterranean style resort opened in 1965 as the country’s first spa (they called it a “fat farm” then.)
+They’ve been perfecting the arts of wellness ever since.

 Set among the greens of two championship golf courses in the coastal foothills of Carlsbad, California, Omni La Costa is 30 minutes north of San Diego and 60 minutes south of Anaheim and the Disneyland Resort.
 Carlsbad’s beach and affluent village make a good stopover on a California road trip, and the resort itself offers swimming, sports, yoga and healthy dining for all ages, as well as a supervised kids club.